 In Native American Studies, you will study and research the historical experience, cultural traditions, innovations and political status of American Indians.
 Through coursework, you will explore the impact of the invasion and colonialization of Indian America, and you’ll study the intersection of Native, African and European histories.

 The Minor in Native American Studies is a wonderful choice for students interested in studying, researching and increasing understanding of the historical experiences, cultural traditions and innovations, and political status of American Indian peoples in the United States.
 Our program is interdisciplinary with courses that explore Native American ways of living, understanding the world, and organizing their societies.
 You’ll also examine the impact of invasion and colonization on Indian America, and the intersection of Indian, African and European histories and systems of knowledge.

 Students must complete 15 hours of coursework from the list below, achieving a grade of C- or better.
 No course in the minor can be taken for pass-fail credit.
-A maximum of one course may be double-counted towards both departmental major and minor requirements.

 - ANT 310 Native Peoples and Cultures of North America